 Distance: 30 000kms – the equivalent of 1/6 the average distance a person will walk in their lifetime.

-How: I travel only by foot or where terrain is unpassable, I swim or kayak.
+How: I travel only by foot or where the terrain is unpassable, I swim or kayak.
 I am self supported, sleep in a tent, am responsible for navigation and logistics, all without an on-road support team.
+I do have a bunch of friends who help me from home when I need a new pair of tights sent, or help with weird logistics.
+I also turn to them and the community on social media for support when adventure life becomes mentally tough.

 Age: I was born in 1982